 Speaking of star-shaped flowers, why not try growing masterwort?
 They flourish during the summer and come in shades of greenish-white, pink, or maroon.

 6. Black-eyed susan

-These flowers will certainly brighten your garden because of their deep yellow color!
+These flowers will certainly brighten your garden because of their deep yellow colour!
 They bloom for weeks, too.
 You could also try the deadheading process for your black-eyed susan to flower repeatedly.

 Its flowers could be described as having a “thimble-like” shape.
 Penstemons also benefit from deadheading (this method actually works for most perennial flowers)!